Advice

 Quality materials and modern homes

-Keep in mind, not all good bones are original to the home.
-Some high-quality features are added to the property after smart homeowners use the space and come to understand how it could be used most efficiently.
-Copper piping, well-placed drains for winter runoff and the addition of a main floor bathroom are all examples of property add-ons that increase the value and functionality of an updated house.
+Keep in mind, not all good bones are original to a home.
+Some high-quality features are added to the property after smart homeowners use the space.
+Copper piping, well-placed drains for winter runoff and the addition of a main floor bathroom are all examples of home improvements that increase the value and functionality of an updated house.

 Do you feel it in your bones?